rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ## Step 5 : Create Azure Container Registry

  A container repository is used to store container.
 In this lab, we're using the container registry to store the AI modules built from last steps.
-With the containers stored in Azure Container Registry, you can deploy the modules to the machines and devices where you want to run the moudule.
+With the containers stored in Azure Container Registry, you can deploy the modules to the machines and devices where you want to run the module.

 1. Select **Create a resource** > **Containers** > **Container Registry**
   **Registry name** enter a registry name